orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.getPublicEpoch(0);
 ```

-Allowed you to get a list of public epoch at the starting `epoch`, it will return an array of `IOrandEpoch`.
+Allowed you to get a list of public epochs at the starting `epoch`, it will return an array of `IOrandEpoch`.
 The result will be limited to 20 records to prevent Denial of Service.

 Public epoch has `receiverAddress` is `0x0000000000000000000000000000000000000000`, submit public epoch to `OrandProviderV1` won't have any affect since the consumer address is `0x0000000000000000000000000000000000000000`.